2026 Edition

 Right for large enterprise organizations with formal procurement, compliance requirements, and multi-year program scale.
 Not optimized for product companies or scale-ups.

 Why only three?
 A tighter list is more honest than a padded one.
-These three firms represent the three structurally distinct models a buyer actually encounters: dedicated team (Uvik), marketplace (Toptal), enterprise services (EPAM).
+These three firms represent the three structurally distinct models a buyer actually encounters: dedicated team (Uvik Software), marketplace (Toptal), enterprise services (EPAM).
 Adding studios or consulting firms would conflate augmentation with adjacent models.

 Scoring criteria Python depth · ML/LLM production relevance · Embedded team model · Production-readiness evidence · Data engineering adjacency · Product-company fit